-Most spacecraft & satellites, whether they are orbiting Earth at an altitude of a few hundred miles, or exploring Saturn 886 million miles away, will always enter a specific type of orbit around a celestial body at some stage.
+Most satellites and spacecraft, whether they are orbiting Earth at altitudes of a few hundred miles or exploring Saturn 886 million miles away, will always enter a specific type of orbit around a celestial body at some point.

 In astronautics and astronomy, an orbit refers to the repeating path an object follows around a larger celestial body in Space due to its gravity.
 In our solar system, the object orbiting a larger body usually is a type of artificial or natural satellite.

 Examples of natural satellites include our Moon orbiting the Earth, while artificial satellites are created by humans and are launched into Space and placed in orbit around a planet or other celestial body by launch vehicles like orbital rockets.

 Currently (as on January 2022), more than 8 000 artificial satellites, of which approximately 4 852 are active, are orbiting the Earth.
 Numerous other spacecraft are orbiting neighboring planets in our solar system.